Reconfiguration on nowhere dense graph classes: Distance-r dominating set reconfiguration

 \subsection{Lower bounds}

 \begin{theorem} Let $\CCC$ be somewhere dense and closed under taking subgraphs.
-Then there is $r\in \N$ such that the distance-$r$ dominating set reconfiguration problem is $\mathsf{W}[1]$-hard on $\CCC$. \end{theorem} \begin{proof} The proof works in principle as the proof of \ifthenelse{\boolean{IsArxiv}}{\Cref{thm:isw1}}{Theorem~\ref{thm:isw1}}.
-Again, let $s\in \N$ be the number such that according to \ifthenelse{\boolean{IsArxiv}}{\Cref{lem:subdiv}}{Lemma~\ref{lem:subdiv}} for all graphs $G$ we have $G_s\in \CCC$.
-We reduce $1$-DSR to $(3s)$-DSR on $\CCC$ by finding an appropriate subdivision of a graph in which dominating sets are translated $1$-to-$1$ to distance-$(3s)$ dominating sets.
-Here we can directly use the reduction from set cover to distance-$r$ dominating set from~\cite{drange2016kernelization}, where we use the fact that dominating set and set cover are equivalent problems (just define the set system consisting of the neighborhoods of all vertices).
-Now use that the token swapping version of dominating set reconfiguration is $\mathsf{W}[1]$-hard~\cite{lokshtanov2015reconfiguration}. \end{proof}
+Then there is $r\in \N$ such that \textsc{Distance-$r$ Dominating Set Reconfiguration} is $\mathsf{W}[2]$-hard on~$\CCC$. \end{theorem} \begin{proof} The proof works in principle as the proof of \Cref{thm:isw1}.
+Again, let $s\in \N$ be the number such that according to \Cref{lem:subdiv} for all graphs $G$ we have $G_s\in\CCC$.
+We reduce $1$-\textsc{DSR} to $(3s)$-\textsc{DSR} on $\CCC$ by finding an appropriate subdivision of a graph in which dominating sets are translated $1$-to-$1$ to distance-$(3s)$ dominating sets.
+Here we can directly use the reduction from set cover to distance-$r$ dominating set from \cite{drange2016kernelization}, where we use the fact that dominating set and set cover are equivalent problems (just define the set system consisting of the neighborhoods of all vertices).
+Now use that the reconfiguration variant of dominating set is $\mathsf{W}[2]$-hard \cite{mouawad2017parameterized}. \end{proof}